full-void/face-detector-api/README.md

 # Face Detector and Scorer Backend API
 A project based on the Zero to Mastery Udemy course.
-The app provides security, login and signup feature, detect faces, and score them using machine learning.
+The app provides security, login and signup feature, detect faces, and finding faces using machine learning.

 ## Installation
 1. Clone this repo